 - Determine your primary metric, the most important one directly related to your goal.

-- Brainstorm possible situations in which your primary metric could be positive but not actually indicative of the results (like content marketing not improving even if webinar leads increased).
+- Brainstorm situations where your primary metric could be positive but not indicative of the results (, content marketing not improving even if webinar leads increased).